PopulateTools/perspective-map/README.md

 ## How to use

-The usage is simple, and there is only one requirement.
-The plugin expects to receive the data as CSV.
-It should have a column called geometry, which will have the geospatial data.
+The plugin expects to receive the data as CSV, and it should have a column called `geometry`, which will have the geospatial data in TopoJSON format.

 An example: